 Beyond the genre, there are a few practical elements to consider when buying.
 A key one is your wall space.
 Beyond the basic question of what will fit, scale may be the deciding factor when deciding what will fit proportionally into a room.
 For example a small canvas that looks fabulous on a gallery wall may be lost elsewhere.
 If you love something you will find a place for it – just be sure it won’t need to be shoehorned into a spot that hides your new favorite.
 Conversely, a huge piece can be exciting to behold at first, but then elusive when it comes to finding pride of place in the home.

 Tangential to scale is color.
+S&P Gallery Founder, Luke Sparkes has plenty of tips to offer to those who want to get into the art sector.
 Will the art harmonize well in your home?
 Chances are yes, since curating what you like naturally lends to a certain cohesiveness.
 A show stopping piece warrants such consideration however, as sometimes publicly viewed artwork creates a separate effect once in the home.

 Naturally, budget provides more stringent guardrails regarding what is / is not realistic for a collection, however from a slightly different perspective, budget can also provide focus and direction.
 If starting out with a smaller budget, prints can be a great way to start an art collection in an affordable way.
 If a larger budget is available, there are still decisions to be made about pieces – will you go for one major piece and add more later, or build out an entire collection at once?
 Keep in mind that many galleries will coordinate payment in installments, and that it can be more possible to live with art than initially assumed.
 It’s highly recommended you hire a legal counsel for art transactions to help you negotiate prices, prevent forgeries or fakes, and verify authenticity.